 And will we all have Artificial Intelligence to thank for thrusting us forward?

-Hard questions if I’ve ever seen any.
 Along the so called hype cycle, many are still riding the AI wave.
 For an increasing number of people, expectations peaked already.
-Where in the curve are you now?
+(Where in the curve are you now?)

-In this article, we discuss examples in which an ROI in Learning process can be effectively implemented to help organizations figure out its value, and ultimately figure out themselves.
-Then, we will discuss practical ways to incorporate an ROI mindset in topics like AI (“Return On AI” or ROAI) in order to understand their actual benefits.
+In this article, we will discuss examples in which an ROI in Learning process can be effectively implemented to help organizations figure out its value, and ultimately figure themselves out along the way.
+We will also discuss practical ways to incorporate an ROI mindset to things like AI (“Return On AI” or ROAI) in order to understand their actual benefits.

 Put on your financial hat (just for a second, I promise)

-1. a.
-When introducing AI, the benefits must outweigh its costs.
-Which includes things beyond the product itself.
-There is onboarding, risk assessments, technical debt, and the internal time spent by the team on getting the machine to work.
+- The benefits must outweigh its costs.
+Makes sense, yes?
+Just be careful to include things beyond the product itself, but needed to get value out of it.
+There is onboarding, risk assessments, technical debt, and the internal time spent by the team on getting it to work.

-Otherwise, the reason for introducing AI as something innovative in an organization, community, or Learning Management System may not be beneficial.
+Otherwise, the reason for introducing a tech like AI is not tied to a common benefit.
 But how can we really tell?

 If only there was a way, more or less objective, to stack up investment ideas against one another, to see which ones are worth our time…